Equation of State of Decompressed Quark Matter, and Observational Signatures of Quark-Star Mergers

 If a significant number of quark nuggets survive, we must reassess the equation of state (EoS) of decompressed quark matter, which is critical for understanding the outcomes of BQS mergers.
 While a few numerical simulations of BQS mergers exist~\citep{2009PhRvL.103a1101B,2010PhRvD..81b4012B,2021PhRvD.104h3004Z,2022PhRvD.106j3030Z,2024arXiv240711143G}, they have primarily focused on the bulk quark matter EoS, where the density exceeds nuclear density, but have paid little attention to the sub-nuclear density regime, which is relevant to the ejecta.
 In the simulations, the ejecta EoS is typically described by incorporating an ideal-fluid thermal component, i.e., $P_{\rm th} =(\Gamma_{\rm th}-1)u_{\rm th}$, where $P_{\rm th}$ and $u_{\rm th}$ are the thermal pressure and internal energy density.
 The adiabatic index $\Gamma_{\rm th}$ is chosen to be $7/4$ in Ref.~\citep{2021PhRvD.104h3004Z} and $4/3$ in Ref.~\citep{2022PhRvD.106j3030Z}.
 These choices may not be entirely appropriate, as the thermal pressure contribution in the ejecta depends on the composition of the gas.
 Therefore, $\Gamma_{\rm th}$ will evolve with both density and temperature, depending on the nugget evaporation process.
 This evolution needs to be addressed if we aim to develop a robust ejecta evolution model.

-Also relevant are NS-black hole (BH) mergers, as several possible NS-BH gravitational wave events have been reported~\citep{2020ApJ...896L..44A,2021ApJ...915L...5A,2024ApJ...970L..34A}, although their electromagnetic counterparts have not yet been observed~\citep{2019ApJ...880L...4H,2019ApJ...881L...7G,2021NatAs...5...46A}.
-However, as more such events are detected in the future, it is interesting to ask whether there are any differences in the observational signatures between NS-BH mergers and QS-BH mergers.
+Also relevant are NS-black hole (BH) mergers, as several possible NS-BH gravitational-wave events have been reported~\citep{2020ApJ...896L..44A,2021ApJ...915L...5A,2024ApJ...970L..34A}, although their electromagnetic counterparts have not yet been observed~\citep{2019ApJ...880L...4H,2019ApJ...881L...7G,2021NatAs...5...46A}.
+However, as more such events are detected in the future, it is interesting to ask whether there are any differences in the observational signatures between NS-BH and QS-BH mergers.

-In this letter, we address the aforementioned questions by modeling the evolution of the merger ejecta, considering relevant processes like nugget evaporation, nugget cooling, and weak reactions.
+In this Letter, we address the aforementioned questions by modeling the evolution of the merger ejecta, considering relevant processes like nugget evaporation, nugget cooling, and weak reactions.
 For the first time, we compute the non-equilibrium EoS of decompressed quark matter, thus determining the properties of the ejecta from BQS or QS-BH mergers.
 We find that depending on the binding energy of quark matter relative to nuclear matter, such mergers can be quite different from NS mergers in terms of producing r-process elements and kilonova.

 {\it Equilibrium EoS of decompressed quark matter:} The ejected matter after the BQS merger, referred to as quark nugget gas (QNG), can be divided into two phases: the nugget phase and the nucleon gas phase.
-Surface tension limits the initial nugget size from becoming too small during turbulent fragmentation, with the estimated baryon number $A$ of a nugget exceeding $10^{26}$~\citep{2022PhRvD.106j3032B}.
-In this letter, we assume $A$ is sufficiently large, so that the specific value of $A$ does not affect our results.
+Surface tension limits the initial nugget size from becoming too small during turbulent fragmentation, with the estimated baryon number $A$ exceeding $10^{26}$~\citep{2022PhRvD.106j3032B}.
+In this Letter, we assume $A$ is sufficiently large, so that the specific value of $A$ does not affect our results.

 Shortly after the merger, the ejecta is subjected to high temperatures ($\sim 10\,\rm{MeV}$) and high densities ($\sim 10^{12}\,{\rm g/cm^3}$).
-In this stage, the main physical processes, including nucleon emission and absorption by the nuggets, as well as weak reactions, i.e.,
+In this stage, the main physical processes, including nucleon emission and absorption, as well as weak reactions, i.e.,

 occur rapidly compared to the ejecta expansion.
 Thus, the quark nuggets and nucleons in the gas reach an equilibrium state, determined by the balances of chemical potentials and temperatures, and charge neutrality: